• Loading stock data...

 If both parties do not agree to an extension, they could continue negotiations in good faith without a CBA in place, as is common in labor negotiations.

-A work stoppage in the form of a lockout would only happen if initiated by the league and team ownership.
-This would bar players from facilities and all league operations—including free agency and the WNBA draft—would pause until a new CBA was in place.
+A work stoppage in the form of a lockout would happen only if initiated by the league and team ownership.
+This would bar players from facilities and all league operations—including free agency and the WNBA draft—and it would pause until a new CBA was in place.
 The upcoming expansion draft for the Toronto Tempo and Portland Fire would also be on hold if a lockout were to occur.
-The entire league is operating blind in preparation for a draft that is expected to take place in December.
+The entire league is operating in the dark in preparation for a draft that is expected to take place in December.

-Since then, the league has only conducted single-team expansion drafts, adding the Chicago Sky in 2006, the Atlanta Dream in 2008, and the Golden State Valkyries before this season.
+Since then, the league has conducted just single-team expansion drafts, adding the Chicago Sky in 2006, the Atlanta Dream in 2008, and the Golden State Valkyries before this season.
 Last year’s expansion draft rules allowed teams to protect up to six players.
-The Valkyries were only allowed to select one unrestricted free agent as long as that player had not yet fulfilled the core designation, which similar to the NFL’s franchise tag gives a team exclusive negotiating rights.
-Under the current CBA this designation can only be used twice in a player’s career.
+The Valkyries were allowed to select only one unrestricted free agent as long as that player had not yet fulfilled the core designation, which is similar to the NFL’s franchise tag, giving a team exclusive negotiating rights.
+Under the current CBA, this designation can be used only twice in a player’s career.

 Without a CBA in place, though, it’s impossible to design rules for an expansion draft.